pstringe/Research-Development-and-Applications/Hacking/Personal Medical Procedures/Response to Process Induced fatigue.md

 0. [Phen] Processes, induced fatigue again today.
 The procedure from before seemed to work for about 3 days.
 1. [Imp] Parameterize the procedure to specify an amount of time.
 2. [Prop] The goal of this procedure is effectiveness
-3. [Prop] If we modify the [Prop 1] of procedure 1 such that the focus is not on a demon process.
+3. [Prop] If we modify the [Prop 1] of procedure 1 such that the focus is not on a `D` process.
 We can generalize the procedure to be used in all cases of fatigue.
 As well as neutralize the influence we ascribe to demon processes.

 ## Procedure 2
 1. [Prop] The subject will not observe fatigue for `D` days